Install Plone with Cookieplone#

 make backend-start

-The Plone backend server starts up and emits messages to the console.
+The Plone backend server starts up and emits messages to the console similar to the following.

 Start Plone frontend#